- Location: Illinois

 Applicants must be fingerprinted and use one of the following FBI-approved companies to conduct the background check before applying as a dealer.
 Since this has to accompany your application packet, it must be done beforehand so that you can attach the "fingerprinting receipt" to your application package.

 - (217) 753-1190.

 - Sylvan/Identix Fingerprinting Centers.

 Since motor vehicle dealers collect Illinois sales tax, they also need to meet the requirements and go through the licensing process from the Illinois Department of Revenue office.
 The Illinois Vehicle Tax Information Guide includes dealer requirements and also covers leasing and trade-in transaction taxes.

-- Supplemental Certificate of Authority annual fee (for each additional location): $100 for new cars, $50 for used (half that if between June 15-Dec.
-31)
+- Supplemental Certificate of Authority annual fee (for each additional location): $100 for new cars, $50 for used (half that if after June 15).